aurelienbottazini/aurelienbottazini.github.io/_posts/2016-11-07-promise-me-not.md

 So promises used to have a **pit of despair** behaviour with error handling and **this is being fixed**.
 Be aware you can see different behaviours with different environments.
+The es6 spec still specifies that uncaught errors should be *swallowed*.
+But NodeJs and browsers environements have implemented changes to address this developer pain point.

 <script>
 window.klipse_settings = {